fsi-hack4autism/hackathon-2024/README.md

 * The co-pilot will be able to ingest historical documents
 * It will allow parents, BCBAs, and RBTs to actively collaborate across sessions - such as allowing parents to provide inputs of progress outside of sessions
 * It will allow tracking documents and provide a platform for storing consents, authorizations, etc.
-* It can generate a progress summary at any given point of time
+* It can generate a summarization of the new client for the BCBA to review
 #### Stakeholders
 * Key stakeholder: BCBA
 * Other stakeholders: Parents, children